sairamarava/MITS_AIBIRDS/README.md

 ## Features

-- **Jaccard Similarity**: Measures the similarity between two sets by dividing the size of the intersection by the size of the union.
+- **Jaccard Coefficient**: Measures the similarity between two sets by dividing the size of the intersection by the size of the union.
-- **Overlap Similarity**: Calculates the overlap between two sets by dividing the size of the intersection by the size of the smaller set.
+- **Overlap Coefficient**: Calculates the overlap between two sets by dividing the size of the intersection by the size of the smaller set.
 - **Hamming Distance**: Measures the number of positions at which the corresponding elements are different between two strings of equal length.

 ## Installation